 Jane Eyre by Charlotte Brontë is one of the most influential books of the 19th century.
 Its use of the first-person narrative made it the first book that let the reader truly understand the protagonist’s development.
 Though written over 150 years ago, its themes of the search for family, the meaning of home, class struggles, gender equality, love, and independence still resonate with audiences today.
-Let's have a look at the themes in Jane Eyre.
+It’s not surprising that our custom essay writers get many assignments discussing these issues.
+So, let’s have a look at the themes in Jane Eyre in more detail.

 Jane’s search for a family is a continuous Jane Eyre theme.
 Orphaned as a child, looking for a home and a place to belong is a driving factor of her life.
 The first place she goes after her parents’ death is Gateshead Hall to stay with her aunt and cousins.
 Instead of a loving family, Mrs. Reed and her cousins treat her terribly and make her life miserable.